-The City of Ryde is developing a Resilience Plan in order to strengthen the community to become more resilient to the challenges that are presented from chronic stresses and acute shocks.
+The City of Ryde has developed a local Resilience Plan to strengthen the community in becoming more resilient to the many challenges that are presented from chronic stresses and acute shocks.

-The work is part of a regional collaborative project known as Resilient Sydney, which was pioneered by The Rockefeller Foundation and involves all 33 councils across the greater Sydney metropolitan region.
+The work complements a regional collaborative project known as Resilient Sydney, part of 100 Resilient Cities which is a global initiative pioneered by The Rockefeller Foundation.
+This regional approach involves all 33 councils across the greater Sydney metropolitan region.
 Resilient Sydney received the Chief Commissioner's Award at the 2019 Greater Sydney Commission's Planning Awards.

 Resilience is the capacity to withstand and recover quickly from difficulties.
 It means strengthening the ability to survive, adapt and thrive.
 Within the context of Ryde, it involves the capacity of individuals, communities, businesses, ecosystems and infrastructure to bounce back from hard times.